Hungdacam/RF_FurnitureEcommerce_G3-/README.md

 🌟 Microservices Magic with Spring Boot and ReactJS 🌟
 🎉 Welcome to the Adventure!
 Step into the vibrant world of this microservices-powered application!
 Built with the robust Spring Boot framework for the backend and the dazzling ReactJS for the frontend, this project is a dazzling showcase of modern software architecture.
 With MS SQL Server and PostgreSQL as its dynamic database duo, this repository is your gateway to a scalable, colorful ecosystem!
-Proudly owned and crafted by [Your Name].
+Proudly owned and crafted by Hungdacam!
 🚀 Running the Backend (BE) and Frontend (FE) - Step-by-Step Guide Prerequisites
 Before you embark on this journey, ensure you have the following installed: